thesephist/voyage/README.md

 * Compute optimizations
 * Investigations into the cryptographic security of Voyage's encrypted outputs
 * Improved security in the H-algorithm implementations

+Other possible additions or changes in the algorithm include, in no particular order,

+* Using a different sub-key for each block derived from a cryptographic hash of the key and plaintext of the preceding block
+* Using a lookup table in the __H__-algorithm for greater nonlinearity
+* Replacing or adding to the generator algorithm elements that use the key as a parameter

 - - -